 Shortly afterwards I began work with the cool Italian collective, We Were Never Being Boring, who put out my third full length ANT CD album, The Birds Sing Goodnight To You And Me (2012), co-recorded & mixed By Darren Hayman & featuring other old pals: Jack Hayter, John Morrison, Suzann Rhatigan & James Milne.

 And so to recent years and my first release as Antony Harding, an instrumental digital mini-album: Only Pipe Dreams In The Pipeline, which also came out on the We Were Never Being Boring collective (2013).
-WWNBB also put out 2 digital singles (2014 & 2016), (both of which were recorded on the Isle of Wight by an old school friend of mine called Tim Charlton), and released my fourth full length CD album, By The Yellow Sea (2015), (with 2 digital singles of its own), written in China, recorded in Stockholm and mixed by Tim on the Isle of Wight.
+WWNBB also put out 2 digital singles (2014 & 2016), (both of which were recorded on the Isle of Wight by an old school friend, Tim Charlton).
+They also released the fourth full length CD album, By The Yellow Sea (2015), (with 2 digital singles of its own), written in China, recorded in Stockholm and mixed by Tim on the Isle of Wight.

-Another cool Italian label, Black Candy Records, put out my second instrumental digital album, The Goldfinch and Other Instrumentals (2017).
-Finally, the long awaited best of Ant, Cry Your Little Heart Out, arrives on the 9th December 2019 as a digital album on the WWNBB collective, just in time to celebrate 20 years of releasing ant-music!
+Italian label, Black Candy Records, put out a second instrumental digital album, The Goldfinch and Other Instrumentals (2017).
+And the long awaited 'best of' ANT, Cry Your Little Heart Out, finally arrived at the end of 2019 as a digital album back on the WWNBB collective, just in time to celebrate 20 years of releasing ant-music!

 Today I continue work on the many unfinished songs building up on my laptop.
 Hopefully I'll finish them one day soon...

 - Best wishes, Ant (2020)